Link2004tw/quantum-energy-contracts/docs/Contract functions.md

 ### Purpose and Use Cases

 Authorizes an Ethereum address to interact with the `EnergyContract` by calling `authorizeParty`.
-Used by admins to grant users permission to purchase energy.
+Used by admins to grant users permission to purchase uranium.
 Requires a signed transaction and admin privileges.

 ### Parameters